oslabs-beta/Ponder/README.md

 The documentation is available <a href="https://ponder.deno.dev/docsfolder/docshome">here</a>. <br>
 See docs for complete list of methods, their functionality, and how to use them.
-LINK to both doc.md AND LINK to splash page docs url

 ## Upcoming Features and Developments
 Features currently in development include:
-* Ponder CLI coming soon!
+- Ponder CLI coming soon!

 ## Contributing and Issues